7 Tables

 7.11 Task: Total Row

-You can summarize numeric data in a table with a subtotal that appears at the bottom of the table.
-Although the word subtotal implies that you are summing the numeric values in a column, Excel uses the term more broadly.
-That is, a subtotal can be not only a numeric sum, but also an average, a maximum or minimum, a standard deviation or a variance, or a count of the values in the field.
+You can summarize numeric data in a table using a subtotal that appears at the bottom of the table.
+Although the term “subtotal” suggests summing numeric values, Excel uses it more broadly.
+A subtotal can be a sum, average, maximum, minimum, standard deviation, variance, or count of the values in a field.
 The calculation is based on the visible cells in the table’s column.

 Task 7.13 File: Personnel.xlsx